day8/re-frame-debux/README.md

 ## Status

-This library is still experimental and there may be bugs in the way that it instruments your code.
+This library is still experimental and there may be bugs in the way that it instruments your code in development.
+There should be no issues with your code in production, as we delegate directly to the core Clojure functions.
 If you run into any issues, please open an issue and we can try and help.

 ## Prerequisites

 * clojure 1.8.0 or later
 * clojurescript 1.9.854 or later

 ## Installation